V-Cent/TTE/docs/tech/tov.md

 - 8% per arte in the chain (persists through manual cancelling).
 :::

-All these reduction only affect artes will only work up to certain amount, just like other game in the series.
+All these reduction only affect artes will only work up to certain amount, just like other games in the series.

 With Rita, being in the air automatically cancels the special animation of advanced spells.
 Spell casting is also faster overall by about 18 frames (not counting the time saved by the animation of advanced spells).

 ## Glitches

 In this section, we have a group of glitches and a small description on how to replicate/explain them.
-In this section, you will not find glitches that are currently useful for Combat, this is found on the next segment.
+In this section, you will not find glitches that are currently useful for combat, this is found on the next segment.

 ### Equipment/Items/Accessories Glitches